You want to hire that VP you saw at an event, that was a VP at that hot company, that did it all there

 Lighting does strike twice in great VPs — but even when it does, it doesn’t strike the same way.

-Not as she was.
+Not as they were.

 It rarely works out.